Skip to main content

 • optimization

-Overall, the game's optimization has received mixed reviews, with many players highlighting significant performance issues, especially when managing a large number of cards, leading to lag and battery drain.
-While some appreciate the strategic and micromanagement aspects, they express a strong desire for improvements in quality of life features and overall performance, particularly in late-game scenarios.
-Despite its charm and addictive gameplay, the lack of effective optimization detracts from the experience for many users.
+Overall, the game's optimization has received mixed reviews, with many players noting significant performance issues, especially as the number of cards increases, leading to lag and battery drain.
+While some appreciate the strategic depth and charm of the game, they express a strong desire for improvements in optimization and quality of life features to enhance the user experience, particularly in late-game scenarios.
+Despite these concerns, a few players report smooth performance on specific platforms, indicating that optimization may vary depending on the system used.

 • “Perfect balance of discovery, strategy, and optimization puzzle.”